 Being someone who loves to run, especially outside, I understand the challenge of trying to keep up my motivation during those “indoor months” that have suddenly crept upon us.
 As is typical for the winter season, Americans report exercising less frequently.
-And according to a recent study, just from October to November, adults who reported exercising 30 minutes, three or more days a week, fell 3 percent.
+And, just from October to November, adults who reported exercising 30 minutes, three or more days a week, drop off as much as 3 percent.

 So how can we stay motivated for winter workouts?
 Here are a few ideas:

 - Try something new that you have been putting off.
 Have you ever walked by the Zumba® class and thought, “Hmm, that looks like fun.
 Maybe I should go in and give it a try?
 Nah, I’ll go outside and run instead.”
 Or what about that spin class that you’ve been eyeing since you started coming to the gym?
 Find a class or an indoor fitness challenge that you have been interested in trying and have just continued to put it off.